Dispersive analysis of the $J/\psi\to\pi^0 \gamma^\ast$ transition form factor with $\rho$-$\omega$ mixing effects: Dispersive formalism for the transition form factor

 \subsection{Effective three-pion intermediate states: $\rho$--$\omega$ mixing effects}

-$\rho$--$\omega$ mixing occurs because both the $\rho^0$ and $\omega$ mesons are not isospin eigenstates.
-Consequently, $\omega$ has a small, but non-vanishing branching fraction to $2\pi$, which leads to $\rho$--$\omega$ interference pattern in the $J/\psi\to \pi^0 \gamma^*$ TFF as clearly observed in the data measured by BESIII~\cite{BESIII:2025xjh}.
+Currently lattice QCD has arrived at the point of being able to extract $\rho$ and $\omega$ simultaneously~\cite{Yan:2024gwp}.
+While at the moment there are no isospin-breaking effects included, the next generation computations will address these questions from QCD. $\rho$--$\omega$ mixing occurs because both the $\rho^0$ and $\omega$ mesons are not isospin eigenstates.
+Consequently, $\omega$ has a small, but nonvanishing branching fraction to $2\pi$, which leads to $\rho$--$\omega$ interference pattern in the $J/\psi\to \pi^0 \gamma^*$ TFF as clearly observed in the data measured by BESIII~\cite{BESIII:2025xjh}.
 This effect is enhanced by a factor $M_\omega/\Gamma_\omega\approx 90$ through the presence of the narrow $\omega$-resonance propagator and therefore must be included to obtain a realistic line shape.\footnote{The absence of significant enhancement on the left shoulder of the $\omega$ resonance has been established in studies of nucleon electromagnetic form factors~\cite{Bernard:1996cc,Kaiser:2019irl}.
 This is due to the different phase space factors, which are $(s-4M_\pi^2)^{3/2}$ and $(s-9M_\pi^2)^4$ for the isovector and isoscalar cases, respectively.
 This justifies the standard dispersive approach of taking only the $\omega$ pole as the lowest-lying singularity in the isoscalar spectral function.} This situation implies that the $2\pi$ and $3\pi$ channels are coupled and cannot be investigated separately.\footnote{Interestingly, the inverse mixing effect of the $\rho$ affecting the $3\pi$ spectrum has now also been established~\cite{BABAR:2021cde,Hoferichter:2023bjm}, although this obviously lacks the enhancement of a narrow resonance and rather results in a broad background.}

 The $\rho$--$\omega$ mixing in the pion vector form factor $F_\pi^V$ requires careful treatment.
 If one naively introduces an isospin-breaking factor as